tylerlong/typescript-eslint-demo/README.md

 # TypeScript ESLint Demo

-This is a demo project using for TypeScript and ESLint.
+This is a demo project using TypeScript and ESLint.

 ## The goal